SupakornSJB/FSADProjectBackend/README.md

 ## Important

-To run the project, install dotnet SDK version 8 **AND** SDK version 9 \
+To run the project, install the .NET SDK version 8 **AND** SDK version 9 \
-And change the global.json file to the version you installed \
+And change the global.json file of each project to the version you installed \
 To check the installed version, run the following command in the terminal:
 ```
 dotnet --list-sdks
 ```

-You can also use the following version which is the version I installed and already has global.json configured:
+You can also use the following version, which is the version I installed and already has global.json configured:
 ```
 dotnet 8.0.415
 dotnet 9.0.300